 - Statista – Statistics on just about anything: consumer survey results, industry studies from >22,500 sources, etc.

-- Markets and Markets – Relatively good quality.
-A good starting place and has some research on niche industries.
+- Markets and Markets – A good starting place and has some research on niche industries.

-- Research and Markets – Similar to above.
+- Research and Markets – Similar to Markets and Markets.

 - TAM Workshop – This quick tutorial goes over the basics of market sizing and includes some good creative resources for finding data.